 The company behind this product talk about how the Playermaker uses its ability to track physical and technical soccer metrics to seamlessly turn your cleats into “smart cleats”.

 Using some really clever technology, Playermaker measures foot-to-ball interaction with a smart sensor attached to each foot.

 These sensors have a built-in gyroscope and accelerometer that samples movement events at 1000 times/sec!

 This incredible level of sensitivity allows the measurement of almost every micro-movement your feet make, from the impact of your foot on the ball to the angle of rotation of each foot as it moves.

 Using the Playermaker is also really simple.

 - First, you strap the smart sensors to your feet before a game or training session.

-- Then review all the stats and metrics to see how you performed. and even share the results with others if you like.
+- Then you can review all the stats and metrics to see how you performed.
+And even share the results with others if you like.

 In the video below, you can see how easy it is to put on your cleats.

 Find out more on the PlayerMaker Website